Main / Edit / History / / Users Area

 }

-Note, we using url("/") as abstract URL for the default application entry point - the / part describes the root application (our single application) and the fact that nothing follows it shows that the default URL should be given - the mapping the twe welcome member functions
+Note, we're using url("/") as an abstract URL for the default application entry point - the / part describes the root application (our single application) and the fact that nothing follows it shows that the default URL should be given - the mapping to the welcome member function.

 In the same way we create the smile member function: